github/docs/content/webhooks/types-of-webhooks.md

 You can create webhooks in a repository to subscribe to events that occur in that repository.
 You must be a repository owner or have admin access in the repository to create and manage webhooks in a repository.
 You cannot create, edit, or delete webhooks in a repository where you do not have the required permissions.

 You can create multiple webhooks in a single repository.
-However, you can only create up to {% ifversion ghes or ghae %}250{% else %}20{% endif %} webhooks that subscribe to each individual event type.
-For example, in a single repository you could only create up to {% ifversion ghes or ghae %}250{% else %}20{% endif %} different webhooks that each subscribe to the `push` event.
+However, you can only create up to {% ifversion ghes %}250{% else %}20{% endif %} webhooks that subscribe to each individual event type.
+For example, in a single repository you could only create up to {% ifversion ghes %}250{% else %}20{% endif %} different webhooks that each subscribe to the `push` event.

 You can use the {% data variables.product.prodname_dotcom %} web interface or the REST API to manage repository webhooks.
 For more information, see "[AUTOTITLE](/webhooks/using-webhooks/creating-webhooks#creating-a-repository-webhook)," "[AUTOTITLE](/webhooks/using-webhooks/editing-webhooks#editing-a-repository-webhook)," and "[AUTOTITLE](/webhooks/using-webhooks/disabling-webhooks#disabling-a-repository-webhook)."
 For more information about using the REST API to manage repository webhooks, see "[AUTOTITLE](/rest/webhooks)."